A part return to form by director Pen-ek Ratanaruang in an existential crime noir.

 Thailand had selected arty thriller Headshot ฝนตกขึ้นฟ้า (2011) as its contender for the foreign-language Oscars.

-Directed by Pen-ek RATANARUANG เป็นเอก รัตนเรือง, the film premiered at the Toronto International Film Festival last year and is only now hitting the North American commercial circuits, having toured the world's festivals in between.
+Directed by Pen-ek RATANARUANG เป็นเอก รัตนเรือง, the film premiered at the Toronto International Film Festival (TIFF) last year and is only now hitting the North American commercial circuits, having toured the world's festivals in between.

 The selection was made by the National Federation of Thai Film Associations สมาพันธ์สมาคมภาพยนตร์แห่งชาติ.